pthom/cleantype/README.md

 <a href="#Table-of-content"><img src="https://img.shields.io/badge/%3C%20top-E7E7E7.svg" align="right"></a>
 # About this manual

 This manual is fully interactive!
 It was written using [cling](https://root.cern.ch/cling), [xeus cling](https://xeus-cling.readthedocs.io/en/latest/) and [jupyter notebook](https://jupyter.org/).
 Cling enables a Read-Eval-Print-Loop (REPL) development mode with C++.
 This approach benefits a lot from having a good type introspection, which is the aim of this library.
+I wrote an article which is a ["hands-on session"](http://code-ballads.net/read-eval-print-loop-repl-in-c/) about this for those who are interested.

 The code that you read in this manual is real live code that can be executed inside jupyter notebook.
 You can try it directly inside [binder](https://mybinder.org/): click on the "launch binder" at the top of this page.<br/>
 Notes:
-* Beware, it require about 1 minutes to load; but then you will be able to run the code live from your browser!
+* Beware, it may require about 1 minute to load; but then you will be able to run the code live from your browser!
 * Inside the notebook, click on the "Run" button in order to execute each cell (in order)
 * You can modify and run the code as you desire inside binder!
 * Note that there is a limitation in cling that *requires that you add two ";" after each lambda function definition*